 June 22-24, 2020

-The 2020 NCGS Conference, Stand Up, Speak Up: Girls Using Their Voices to Engage, Empower, and Enact, will coincide with the 100th anniversary of women earning the right to vote in the United States—following successful suffrage movements in 40 other countries where voting booths were opened to women in the first 30 years of the 20th century.
+The 2020 NCGS Virtual Conference, Stand Up, Speak Up: Girls Using Their Voices to Engage, Empower, and Enact, coincides with the 100th anniversary of women earning the right to vote in the United States—following successful suffrage movements in 40 other countries where voting booths were opened to women in the first 30 years of the 20th century.
 And it wasn’t until even later, in the 1960s, that women of color were able to freely exercise that right in the U.S.